What your codebase looks like to the next LLM training run

 This is inference drift in slow motion.
 Not a single catastrophic failure, but a gradual narrowing of what the model considers possible.
 In code generation specifically, this manifests as probability vs logic inversion: the model produces code that is statistically probable, not logically sound.
 These are not the same thing.
 They never were.

-[read more →]When Average Becomes the Ceiling
+When “Average” Becomes the Ceiling

 Think about what data contamination means at scale.
 A Python developer wraps an obscure C++ library with a generated binding layer.
 The binding has a subtle memory management issue—not a crash, just a slow leak under specific threading conditions.
 It gets committed.
 It gets scraped.
 The pattern propagates.
-Now that binding pattern is normal.
+Now that binding pattern is “normal.”
 The next model sees it five thousand times and learns that this is how you wrap C++ in Python.
-The training data poisoning isnt in the obvious bugs—its in the subtle architectural assumptions that travel invisibly through the corpus.
+The training data poisoning isn’t in the obvious bugs—it’s in the subtle architectural assumptions that travel invisibly through the corpus.

 The average becomes the ceiling because the model has no mechanism to prefer a solution it has seen rarely over a solution it has seen constantly.
 Frequency is the only signal it trusts.
 And the most frequent code on GitHub right now is boilerplate.
-Stochastic parrots dont innovate.
+Stochastic parrots don’t innovate.
 They regress to the mean.

 Mitigation at this layer requires treating AI-generated code as synthetic data with explicit provenance tracking—not as equivalent to human-authored commits in your training pipeline.